Skip to main content

 }

-• The @observable decorator makes count reactive, meaning any change in count automatically updates the bound elements in the template.
+• The @observable decorator makes count reactive.
+So, any change in count automatically updates the bound elements in the template.

 • The template displays the current count as part of the button text.
 Whenever count changes, this binding is re-rendered, showing the latest value without extra code.